 It is usual for children to attend a kindergarten program in the year before they start primary school.
 This is often called ‘four-year-old kindergarten’.

 Your child can start school if they turn five years old by 30 April of the year they start school.
 Your child must be enrolled in school by the age of six, unless they have an exemption.
 So, if your child’s birthday falls before 30 April in the calendar year, you have a choice about whether to enrol your child in school in the year they turn five or the next year.

 Children learn at different rates, in different ways, and at different times.
 In some cases, your child may benefit from starting a kindergarten program later.

 It is important for families to carefully consider if their child is ready for 4 year old kindergarten as the following year, the child will attend school.

 Please note children do not need to be toilet trained to attend Kindergarten.

 What is the cost of kindergarten?

-A one-time fee of $31 for 2022, and $32 for 2023 to process your registration will apply.
+A one-time fee of $32 for 2023 to process your registration will apply.
 A fee waiver of the application fee will automatically apply to families eligible for Kindergarten Fee Subsidy and/or Early Start Kindergarten.
 Families in extenuating circumstances, experiencing financial hardship may apply for a waiver to the application fee.